wilsonmar/wilsonmar.github.io/_posts/2018-09-05-salesforce-exhibitors.md

 5. At Glassdoor.com, what percentage of employees say they would recommend your organization to a friend?

-   * Example a: 64%, but we just got a new CEO, but don't listen to the sour grapes people
+   * "64%, but we just got a new CEO, but don't listen to the sour grapes people."
-   * Example b: 84%, and we're ranked #10 on the Forbes Best Places to Work list
+   * "84%, and we're ranked #10 on the Forbes Best Places to Work list."
    <br /><br />

 6. What has your company done to encourage <strong>collaboration and teamwork</strong> among people in different departments?

-   * Example a: The directors get together.
-And we have a cafeteria.
+   * "The directors get together.
+And we have a cafeteria."
-   * Example b: We have weekly all-hands lunches.
+   * "We have weekly all-hands lunches.
 We have a professional organizational psychologist working with us and have implemented programs to achieve and leverage diversity.
-The whole company travels to a retreat every 9 months.
+The whole company travels to a retreat every 9 months."
    <br /><br />

 7. What does your company do to be <strong>different</strong> than other employers?

-   * Example a:
+   * "
-   * Example b: Employees don't have to pay medical insurance premiums.
+   * "Employees don't have to pay medical insurance premiums."
    <br /><br />

 8. Do you give out <strong>souvenirs (spiffs)</strong>?
 Is there a story behind why this item?